angular-schule/website-articles/blog/2018-06-swagger-codegen-is-now-openapi-generator/README.md

 ## What we think about this

 This is a great opportunity for the community in general.
-As you see in the [Q&A](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/qna.md) there was a lot of frustration.
+As you can see in the [Q&A](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/qna.md) there was a lot of frustration.
 The fork will allow all contributors to fix those technical issues and concentrate on new ideas.

 Right now everybody is busy making enhancements to the OpenAPI Generator.
-For example some big work has started on the [gradle plugin](https://github.com/OpenAPITools/openapi-generator/pull/201).
+For example, some big work has started on the [gradle plugin](https://github.com/OpenAPITools/openapi-generator/pull/201).
 Later a full switch of the build tool from maven to gradle could be possible, as it's building a lot faster than maven.

 Of course, we are focused on the OpenAPI Generator for `typescript-angular`.
 Another plan of the new team is to consolidate all TypeScript generators into one.
-This would be very helpful, too.
-Those TypeScript generators share a lot in common and it was hard keep them in sync for general enhancements and bug fixes.
+This too would be very helpful.
+Those TypeScript generators have a lot in common and it was hard keep them in sync for general enhancements and bug fixes.
-We are waiting in eager! :smile:
+We are waiting in eager anticipation for this consolidation! :smile:

 ## What you should do now

 If you are new to code generation in general, you might want to read our article "[Generate Angular API clients with Swagger](https://angular.schule/blog/2018-04-swagger-codegen)" and start with the new OpenAPI Generator.

-If you already use swagger-codegen then you will want to migrate from Swagger Codegen to OpenAPI Generator sooner than later.
+If you already use swagger-codegen then you will want to migrate from Swagger Codegen to OpenAPI Generator sooner rather than later.
 Please refer to the [migration guide](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/migration-from-swagger-codegen.md) for this.
 Right now it can be used as drop-in replacement.

-As of now, SmartBear Software has not mentioned any plan for swagger-codegen.
+As for now, SmartBear Software has not mentioned any plan for swagger-codegen.
 We will update this article if there will be an official statement regarding the fork.